andersoncarubelli/scrapy-elasticsearch/README.rst

 Changelog
 =========
+* 0.11: Added suport for create an alias for index
 * 0.10: Added support for create index with mapping definition
 * 0.9: Accept custom CA cert to connect to es clusters
 * 0.8: Added support for NTLM authentification